Export lists using SQList

 Practical examples of value

-To make the advantages concrete, consider three common scenarios:
+To make the advantages concrete, consider three common scenarios that frequently appear in real-world deployments:

 • Bulk exports and migrations.
 For migrations off SharePoint or for long-term archival, an up-to-date SQL copy reduces the effort of extracting large volumes of list items and associated metadata using brittle REST calls.